OSTASIEN Verlag

 • 1995

 • Grabinschriften in der Song-Dynastie (Tomb inscriptions in Song China).
 Inaugural-Dissertation zur Erlangung der Doktorwürde (eingereicht im August 1993).
 Würzburger Sinologische Schriften.
 Heidelberg: edition forum 1995.
-214 pages.
 (I, P, C, SS)

 • 1993